Homework

 PART A: SOD1 Binder Peptide Design The sequence for the original protein is: // sp|P00441|SODC_HUMAN Superoxide dismutase [Cu-Zn] OS=Homo sapiens OX=9606 GN=SOD1 PE=1 SV=2 MATKAVCVLKGDGPVQGIINFEQKESNGPVKVWGSIKGLTEGLHGFHVHEFGDNTAGCTS AGPHFNPLSRKHGGPKDEERHVGDLGNVTADKDGVADVSIEDSVISLSGDHCIIGRTLVV HEKADDLGKGGNEESTKTGNAGSRLACGVIGIAQ Mutation occurs at residue 4: Alanine becomes Valine // 1UXM_1|Chains A, B, C, D, E, F, G, H, I, J, K, L|SUPEROXIDE DISMUTASE [CU-ZN]|HOMO SAPIENS (9606) ATKVVCVLKGDGPVQGIINFEQKESNGPVKVWGSIKGLTEGLHGFHVHEFGDNTAGCTSAGPHFNPLSRKHGGPKDEERHVGDLGNVTADKDGVADVS IEDSVISLSGDHCIIGRTLVVHEKADDLGKGGNEESTKTGNAGSRLACGVIGIAQ Part 1: Generate Binders with PepMLM

 PART 1: Protocol questions What are some components in the Phusion High-Fidelity PCR Master Mix and what is their purpose?
 The mastermix contains: Phusion Hi-Fi DNA Polymerase: It is crucial for completing the amplicons generated during PCR.
 Deoxynucleotides: The building blocks necessary for replicating DNA fragments.
 Buffer including MgCl2: Prevents enzyme denaturation by maintaining pH at a fixed level.
 What are some factors that determine primer annealing temperature during PCR?
-Some factors include the primer length
+The annealing temperature depends on the length of the primers and their GC content.
+Primers with higher GC content have higher melting temperatures.
+The sequence of the primer and the presence of mismatches also affect binding.
+In addition, salt concentration can influence primer stability.

 Explain the main advantages of cell-free protein synthesis over traditional in vivo methods, specifically in terms of flexibility and control over experimental variables.
 Name at least two cases where cell-free expression is more beneficial than cell production.
-Main advantages (flexibility & control): Open system: You can directly add/remove components (DNA, cofactors, salts, inhibitors).
+Main advantages (flexibility & control): Open system: Components such as DNA, cofactors, salts, inhibitors, can be directly modified.
 Precise control: You can tune Mg²⁺, ATP, amino acids, etc. Rapid expression: No need for cloning → transformation → growth.
 Toxic proteins: You can express proteins that would normally kill cells.